Santosh-Gupta/Research2Vec/README.md

 ## Other details

 It probably doesn't have any papers released in the last 5 months; I think the corpus was last updated in May 2018.
-Due to the limitation on my computational resources (Google Colab) I had to filter towards more papers with more connections to other papers in the database.
+Due to the limitation on my computational resources (Google Colab) I had to filter towards out papers with less than 20 connections.
 A connection is either a citation to another paper in the database, or cited by another paper in the database.
-I filtered to only include papers with 20 or more connections because Colab would crash if I tried to include more.
+I filtered to only include papers with 20 or more connections because Colab could not handle all the papers I had on Computer Science.

 As of right now, the recommender has 1,666,577 papers.
 I hope to make future versions with more many more papers, including papers from other fields.